-\subsubsection{Point Cloud Alignment}
+\subsubsection{Point Cloud Alignment:}

-Mahjourian et al. \cite{mahjourian2018unsupervised} use another approach to align the 3D point clouds of two consecutive frame ($Q_{t-1}, Q_t$) in video depth estimation pipeline.
-It directly compares the estimated point cloud associated with respective frames ($\hat{Q}_{t-1}$ and $\hat{Q}_{t}$), i.e. compare $\hat{Q}_{t-1}$ to $Q_{t-1}$ or $\hat{Q}_{t}$ to $Q_{t}$ using well know rigid registration methods, Iterative Closest Point (ICP) \cite{besl1992method, chen1991object, Rusinkiewicz2001efficient}, that computes a transformation to minimize the point-to-point distance between two point clouds.
-It alternates between computing correspondences between 3D points and best-fit transformation between the two point clouds.
-For each iteration, it recomputes the correspondence with the previous iteration's transformation applied.
+Mahjourian et al. \cite{mahjourian2018unsupervised} use another approach to align the 3D point clouds of two consecutive frames ($Q_{t-1}, Q_t$) in video depth estimation.
+They directly compare the estimated point cloud associated with respective frames ($\hat{Q}_{t-1}$ and $\hat{Q}_{t}$), using a well-known rigid registration method, Iterative Closest Point (ICP) \cite{besl1992method, chen1991object, Rusinkiewicz2001efficient}, which computes a transformation to minimize the point-to-point distance between two point clouds.
+They alternate between computing correspondences between 3D points and best-fit transformations between the two point clouds.
+For each iteration, they recompute the correspondence with the previous iteration's transformation applied.

-ICP is not differentiable, but its gradients can be approximated using the products it computes as part of the algorithm, allowing back-propagation.
+ICP is not differentiable, but its gradients can be approximated using the product it computes as part of the algorithm, allowing back-propagation.
 It takes two point clouds $A$ and $B$ as input and produces two outputs.
-First is the best-fit transformation $T'$ which minimizes the distance between the transformed points in $A$ and $B$, and second is the resudual $r^{ij}$, Eq. \ref{eq:3d-residual}, which reflects the residual distances between corresponding points after ICP's minimization.
-The loss, $\mathcal{L}_{3DAlignment}$, is given as in Eq. \ref{eq:3d-alighment-loss}.
+First, is the best-fit transformation $T'$ which minimizes the distance between the transformed points in $A$ and $B$, and second is the residual $r^{ij}$, $r^{ij} = A^{ij} - T'^{-1}.B^{c(ij)}$, which reflects the residual distances between corresponding points after ICP's minimization.
+The alignment loss is given as,